-- (a) Make recommendations to the Board on all Board and Board committees appointments and re-nominations, including recommending the Chairman for the Board and for each Board committee; - (b) Determine annually whether a Director is independent and whether he is able to carry out his duties as a Director; and - (c) Assess annually the effectiveness of the Board as a whole and the contribution by each individual Director to the effectiveness of the Board.
+- 1. Recommend to the Board on all Board and Board committees appointments and re-nominations, including recommending the Chairman for the Board and for each Board committee: - 2.
+Determine annually and, as and when circumstances require, if a Director is independent and whether he is able to carry out his duties as a Director and make its recommendations to the Board; - 3.
+Assess annually the effectiveness of the Board as a whole, its Board Committees, and the contribution by each individual Director to the effectiveness of the Board; and - 4.
+Recommend to the Board on relevant matters relating to the review of training and professional development programs for the Board.